 Don’t allow endless “to do” lists to steal your joy this holiday season.
 Don’t let all the commercialism eclipse the real meaning of Christmas.
 Even amid all the hustle-bustle and hype, you can find a little peace and tranquillity if you know where to look.

-Here are six strategies I use to ward off the holiday rush and maintain my sanity this time of year:
+Here are the strategies I use to ward off the holiday rush and maintain my sanity this time of year.

 A little advanced planning can do wonders for your mindset.
 The more you can accomplish before the holidays hit, the more you can relax and enjoy them once they arrive.